Git-Hexagon/Hexagon/docs/hidden/Escalation of Arms.md

 **Related Notes:**

-The Regime, learning from the wars that their predecessor organization has participated in, has begun to utilize a mobilization system that's dependent on the state of combat within the region.
+The Regime, learning from the wars that their predecessor organisation has participated in, has begun to utilise a mobilisation system that's dependent on the state of combat within the region.
 Aptly named the **Escalation Protocol**, this state of alert is automatically calculated by onboard mainframe modules from within command and control vessels.

-**These modules take in real-time data from units currently participating in combat, and mobilizes the necessary agents and vessels accordingly.**
+**These modules take in real-time data from units currently participating in combat, and mobilises the necessary agents and vessels accordingly.**
 *Should 60% of the currently deployed forces be destroyed, the Escalation Protocol would be activated and the state of escalation is immediately advanced by one level, up to $Dynamic\, State\, C_{10}$.*
-*Should the data gathering vessels be destroyed before the main forces arrive, the state of escalation is raised immediately to $Dynamic\, State\, Z^1_6$.*
+*Should the data gathering vessels be destroyed before the main forces arrive, the state of escalation is raised immediately to $Dynamic\, State\, Z_6$.*

 | Stage of Escalation | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                         | Dynamic State Progression          | Prerequisites                                                         |
 | ------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ---------------------------------- | --------------------------------------------------------------------- |